mcraiha/spine-unity-docs/Animation.md

 This system allows the user to combine **different animations for different parts of the skeleton** and play them back independently of each other.

-#### One Animation After Another
+#### One Animation After Another (pre-3.0)
 This also means that without **auto-reset logic**, playing animations one after another will not necessarily cause it to look like what the animations like in Spine editor.
 Instead, playing a sequence of animations will result in later animations inheriting the values and bone poses of the previous animation.

-In the inspector, `SkeletonAnimation` has a **Generic Auto-reset checkbox** under "Advanced".
-Check that box if you want to enable it.
-You can also set the public bool property `SkeletonAnimation.Autoreset` to `true`.
+In 3.0, Spine.AnimationState will handle auto-reset logic itself and give you the option to use it so it can behave like it does in Spine editor, or if you want the original free-rein mode for advanced uses.

 ## Animation Callbacks + Spine Events
 **Spine.AnimationState** provides animation callbacks in the form of [C# events](https://msdn.microsoft.com/en-us/library/awbftdfh.aspx).
 You can use these to handle some basic points of animation playback.